Skip to main content

 I have twins – how can I help them develop as individuals?

 Your babies might be twins, but they are still unique beings, and there will be differences in what they respond to and how they communicate.
-Twins are known for having a ‘special language’ and a special bond.
+Twins sometimes have a ‘special language’ with one another, and a special bond.
 But you can still nurture their sense of self as an individual, which will help them to relate to other children.
-You can find out more about bonding with twins and multiples on the Twins Trust website.
+A great way to start is to use their names when you’re speaking to them individually, or about them to others, instead of just referring to them as ‘the twins’.
+Try to make eye contact with each baby as you’re talking.

 Back to top